-- Whilst using access steps, ensure you do not obstruct your vision, and use the handrails when possible.
+- Whilst using access steps, make sure you do not obstruct your vision, and use the handrails when possible.

-- Do not climbing onto or into the skips.
-Seek assistance from staff if you need to retrieve an item.
+- Do not climb onto or into the skips.
+Get help from staff if you need to get an item back.

-- Consider the weight and size of your load to ensure you are able to deposit it safely.
+- Consider the weight and size of your load to make sure you are able to deposit it safely.
 Site staff can help with bulky items but may not be able to help if waste is unreasonably heavy.

-- Please note site staff will not assist with the unloading of asbestos.
-For advice on disposing of asbestos visit asbestos disposal.
+- Please note, site staff will not assist with the unloading of asbestos.
+You can find advice on asbestos disposal here.